Sunwinds/Docker-MAS/README.md

 ### Limited License

-The docker Mobile App Services image contains a license that expires on April 18th, 2017.
+The docker Mobile App Services image contains a license that expires on August 2nd, 2017.
 After this date this image will no longer be usable.

 See the [LICENSE][license-link] file for details.